egendesign/time-travel-selector/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+For the first step I decide to focus on functionality not design.
+More details we could discuss in person.

+Additionally:
+Angular already comes with many tools for good performance and data display.
+In addition, however, large amounts of data can be preloaded or you can work with caches